-- Hard Disk Drive
+- · Hard Disk Drive

 - Optical (CD/DVD) Device

-- 9-in-1 Card Reader
+- Multi-In-1 Card Reader

 - Touchpad and Buttons/Mouse

 - Audio Features

-- Optimizing Audio Recording
+- Adding a Printer

 Power Safety

 Before attempting to access any of the internal components of your computer please ensure that the machine is not connected to the AC power, and that the machine is turned off.
 Also ensure that all peripheral cables, including phone lines, are disconnected from the computer.